 - Statistical Models and Managerial Analysis

-After completing your initial 10 required courses, you will then complete 12 elective courses.
+After completing the Skills & Values Module and initial 9 required courses, you will then complete 12 elective courses.
 Although electives vary from year to year, they usually include the following.
 Accounting

 - ACCT S31 Accounting Role in the Organization